tantic/redmine_asap_docs/docs/theme/intro.md

 So let's try to do something different!
 First version just a new version not a revolution, we'll see later how this could better.

+Everything is open source and for the community.
+If it can help the core team to test new things it would be great.

 ## What?

 A brand new theme whith a new layout and some principles